bsidesams/conference-site/content/sponsorship.md

 ---
 ### Sponsorship Packages
 We offer two types of packages, regular packages on various levels.
 And special packages.
 These special packages are effectively 'add-ons' to BSides Amsterdam that extend the experience for all attendees.
+These packages will be available once our initial funding goals are reached (and this we know for sure BSides is happening).

 #### Special packages
 Special package pricing is a 1:1 transfer of the quoted price by the venue with the ability to spread your brand's recognition.
 With these packages we try to make BSides more comfortable for attendees, they will forever be grateful to sponsors who purchase these packages.